duck1642/local_image_zettelkasten/README.md

 LMZ stores media as ordinary files, keeps metadata in SQLite and Markdown, detects duplicate or similar media, and provides a compact Tauri/Svelte interface for daily management.
 Library operations run locally.
 Internet access is only needed for online ingestion, downloader authentication, dependency installation, and downloading AI model weights.

-> LMZ is currently a development-oriented desktop application.
-Windows is the primary tested platform.
+> LMZ v1.0.0 is a Windows-focused desktop release.
 Keep independent backups of important libraries.

 ## What LMZ Does